travis-ci/docs-travis-ci-com/user/languages/r.md

 ### Pandoc ###

 The default pandoc version installed is `1.15.2`.
-Alternative [pandoc releases](https://github.com/jgm/pandoc/release] can be installed by setting the `pandoc_version` to the required version.
+Alternative [pandoc releases](https://github.com/jgm/pandoc/release) can be installed by setting the `pandoc_version` to the desired version.

 ```yaml
 language: R